All the following facts of physics are expected for a virtual reality but not for an objective reality:

 9. Empty space isn’t empty.
 An objective space should be a void but our space exerts a pressure!
 In the Casimir effect, flat plates close together in a vacuum experience a force pushing them in.
 Current physics attributes it to virtual particles that magically appear from the void but how can nothing produce something?
 Physical realism has no null particle but in a virtual reality space is null processing.
 It is “empty” in the same way that a blank screen shows static not nothing, so if the distance is close to the pixel size, the static can produce a “pressure” (see QR2.4.5).

 10. Particles are waves.
 In Young’s two-slit experiment, one photon can go through two slits to interfere with itself like a wave but still arrive at one screen point like a particle.
 Physical realism explained this by inventing wave-particle duality, that particles can be waves, but how can a particle act like a wave?
-In contrast, a photon processing wave can go through two slits to interfere with itself like a wave but still arrive at a point like a particle by rebooting.
-Quantum collapse as a processing wave reboot explains wave-particle duality (see QR3.5.2).
+In contrast, a photon processing wave can go through two slits to interfere with itself like a wave but still arrive at a point like a particle if its “collapse” is a processing restart (see QR3.5.2).

 11. Black holes.
 A large enough mass in a small enough space collapses into what is called a black hole.
 Most galaxies, including ours, are said to have a black hole at their center.
 In physical realism, a black hole collapses indefinitely to an infinitely dense point called a singularity, but why then do black holes increase in size when they absorb matter?
 In contrast, in a virtual reality, space has a bandwidth that is the maximum processing it can hold.
 A black hole is then matter reaching the bandwidth of space, so it has a size and there is no singularity (see QR5.4.6).